-Oxford is a diverse community with staff and students from over 140 countries, all with different cultures, beliefs, and backgrounds.
-As a member of the University you contribute towards making it an inclusive environment and we ask that you treat other members of the University community with respect, courtesy, and consideration.
+As a member of the University you contribute towards making it an inclusive environment and we ask that you treat other members of the University community with respect, courtesy and consideration.

 The Equality and Diversity Unit works with all parts of the collegiate University to develop and promote an understanding of equality and diversity and ensure that this is reflected in all its processes.
 The Unit also supports the University in meeting the legal requirements of the Equality Act 2010, including eliminating unlawful discrimination, promoting equality of opportunity and fostering good relations between people with and without the 'protected characteristics' of age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion and/or belief, sex and sexual orientation.
-Visit our website for further details or contact us directly for advice: equality@admin.ox.ac.uk and the support available for students visit the dedicated webpage.
+Visit our website for further details or contact us directly (equality@admin.ox.ac.uk) for advice.